 To grant a regular user access to a LXD-based controller a certificate credential is required.
 This certificate is generated and shared with the user who will then use it as a credential.
-See Creating users for details on adding users, registering them, and granting them permissions.
+See Working with multiple users for details on adding users, granting them permissions, and registering controllers.

 On the LXD host generate the certificate with the

 command.
 Use the below sample session as a guide:

 Looking for cloud and credential information locally...
 1. LXD credential "localhost" (new) Select a credential to save by number, or type Q to quit: 1 Select the cloud it belongs to, or type Q to quit : localhost Saved LXD credential "localhost" to cloud localhost 1.
 LXD credential "localhost" (existing, will overwrite) Select a credential to save by number, or type Q to quit: Q

 A certificate credential will have been created.
 Export it to a file, say

 juju credentials localhost --format=yaml > localhost-credentials.yaml

 Now transfer the file to the user that requires access to the cloud.
 Once done, on that user's system, the credential can be added:

 See Credentials for more details on how credentials are used.

 There are many client commands available.
 Some common ones, including those covered above, are given below.